 - Psychoeducation: Initially, clients learn about the interaction between thoughts, feelings, and behaviors.
 They begin to more fully understand the role of automatic negative thinking in maintaining emotional distress through cognitive therapy.

-- Mindfulness Training: Clients are then introduced to mindfulness practices, which involve paying attention to the present moment without judgment.
-Techniques such as focused breathing, body scans, and mindful movement are taught to cultivate awareness.
+- Training: Clients are then introduced to paying attention to the present moment without judgment.
+Techniques such as focused breathing, body scans, and certain types of movement are taught to cultivate awareness.

 In and Out of Session Work

-In-person sessions involve guided mindfulness exercises, discussions, and cognitive therapy techniques.
-All of this can be done virtually.
-Clients are also encouraged to practice mindfulness exercises daily outside of sessions.
-This regular practice helps reinforce skills learned during the sessions and integrates mindfulness into daily life.
+In-person sessions involve guided exercises, discussions, and cognitive techniques.
+Clients are also encouraged to practice exercises daily outside of sessions.
+This regular practice helps reinforce skills learned during the sessions and integrates these practices into daily life.

 - Increased awareness of thoughts and feelings: Clients learn to observe their thoughts and emotions without attaching judgment or reacting impulsively to them.
 This helps in creating a space between thoughts and reactions, leading to more adaptive responses.

-- Reducing Relapse: For those prone to depression or other mental health issues, MBCT aims to prevent relapse by teaching skills to recognize and interrupt negative thought patterns before they escalate.
+- Reducing Relapse: For those prone to depression or other mental health issues, mindfulness based cognitive therapy aims to prevent relapse by teaching skills to recognize and interrupt negative thought patterns before they escalate.

 - Enhancing Well-being: Beyond managing specific symptoms, MBCT aims to improve overall well-being by promoting self-awareness, self-compassion, and resilience.
 It is, therefore, a great approach for people feeling a general sense of malaise.